Arimoro2020/Predicting-the-Churn-of-Telecom-Users/README.md

 # Predicting-the-Churn-of-Telecom-Users
+Model building & Exploratory Data Analysis to predicts Telecom users that would churn, and to determine which sevice/products could influnce their decision to churn

 Definition of Problem: This is a binary classification problem which predicts churn of a Telocom users in order to react in time to keep those who want to leave.